Cervena Barva Press, July 2012

 The book’s mustard, celery salt, and relish, on the other hand, are present but cheap, no-name brands, and this is where things drift into the inedible.
 The elder Tommy is hellish, angry, and that’s it.
 Cousin Hippo is the routine clownish sidekick.
 Jacky is the reader, the kid who could get out but can’t leave his family behind.
 Junior is the drunk, widowed father.
 Peg is the good girl down the street, interested in Jacky until he goes too far.

 These kinds of characters are the Chicago hot dog to a T, certainly—around since anyone can remember, unchanged—but Hartley hasn’t played with their boundaries or with the political, philosophical, or psychological undercurrents that threatened to pull Chicago’s poor right into the river and out to Lake Michigan.

 So where’s the beef?
 It is in there, in the form of a violent look at racial tensions in the predominantly Irish West side: kids get beaten half to death by cops, cars get lit on fire, and a .38 shot to the gut brings the story to its finale.
-The rest, however, is mostly condiments.subscribe to Ploughshares?
+The rest, however, is mostly condiments.Might we be so bold as to suggest that you subscribe to Ploughshares?